-Sentencing for former Oklahoma State basketball player Darrell Williams has been delayed until September 14.
+STILLWATER — Sentencing for former Oklahoma State basketball player Darrell Williams has been delayed until Sept.
+14.

 Late Thursday, Williams’ defense attorneys, Cheryl Ramsey and Willie Baker, filed a motion for a new trial, citing errors in the original process.
 Both sides were given needed time to prepare for the appeal process.

-Despite an anti-climactic decision, the courthouse was packed 20 minutes before the hearing, filled with several OSU basketball players, coach Travis Ford, Reverend Jesse Jackson and Williams family, among others.
+Despite an anticlimactic decision, the courthouse was packed 20 minutes before the hearing, filled with several OSU basketball players, coach Travis Ford, the Rev. Jesse Jackson and Williams’ family, among others.

 Dressed in a button-up white shirt and khakis, Williams remained calm throughout, only saying “Yes, sir” to the judge when asked if he understood and agreed with the appeal.